vedyweb/LeanPHP-MVC/README.md

 ## Support Us

 We love our contributors and supporters!
 If you'd like to contribute financially, please visit our [GitHub Sponsors](https://github.com/sponsors/leanphp) page or our [Patreon](https://patreon.com/leanphp).
 Alternatively, you can make a one-time donation via [Buy Me a Coffee](https://www.buymeacoffee.com/leanphp).

-## Who's Using LeanPHP?

-Here are some of the companies that have implemented LeanPHP:

-- Company A
-- Company B
-- Company C

 We are proud to see LeanPHP in action in such varied industries!

 ## Join Our Community